digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## Step 6: Deleting the Resources

-If you want to clean up the allocated resources, run the following command from the directory where this repository was cloned on your local machine:
+If you want to clean up the allocated resources, run the following command from the directory where you cloned this repository on your local machine:

 ```shell
 terraform destroy